We’ve been supplying builders, trades and consumers across Melbourne during that time.

 Although bricks have been around for a long time, this doesn’t mean they don’t change.
 In fact, over the past decade or so, we’ve seen rapid development in the style, range and indeed price of bricks as a product.

 In Australia, particularly on the east coast, we only have a few manufacturers.
 It’s difficult to get approval to build new brick kilns, and the industry has kept rationalising to now where we really only have two major manufacturers and a few smaller ones.

 This has meant the price of bricks has escalated, although not necessarily impacting the whole cost of a house, since the bricks only make up a fraction of the construction cost.

 We’ve also seen the development of beautiful feature bricks, some even glazed in all the colours of the rainbow.
 We’ve seen different sizes manufactured.

-And we’ve seen an escalation in importation of bricks from overseas including Europe and Asia.
+And we’ve seen an escalation in the importation of bricks from overseas including Europe and Asia.

 Here’s a few tips for you on choosing and using the right bricks for your home:

-4. European Bricks - identified by a narrow, low or longer profile, these bricks give a nice different look, but make sure it is consistent with the design of the rest of your house.
-As they can look ‘heavy’ in high, large walls.
+- European Bricks – identified by a narrow, low or longer profile, these bricks give a different look but make sure it is consistent with the design of the rest of your house.
+As they can look ‘heavy’ on high, large walls.